bnediction/scbolt/README.md

 *note:* computational steps are either automated (gray), require some user decisions (red) or help user in decisions (green).

-For a proper use of the pipeline, an advanced documentation is provided [here](https://github.com/bnediction/scBridge/tree/main/man).
-User can also find a summary documentation using `make help`.

 ## Installation

 ### Setup prerequisites